 13. Game timer on/off - when set on, the game play time will be limited to whatever the administrator has set it to.

 14. Carry adjust mode - when set on, carry distances can be adjusted for every club.
 (Note this function is now superseded by carry adjust features in the game application.

-GSAGolf requires the GSAGolf Control Panel program to run in parallel with it to communicate with GSA Sensor and Camera systems.
+GSAGolf game software requires the GSAGolf Control Panel program to run in parallel with it to communicate with GSA Sensor and Camera systems.

 GSAGolf Control Panel is not normally visible during game play.
 It is a process that runs in the background.

 GSA Golf Control Panel should be started before you launch GSAGolf.
 Once you have started GSA Golf Control Panel and the Setup is set correctly

 and the sensor systems are connected and powered on, you should see a green cursor in the top left hand side of the screen.

 This indicates that the system is running and communication with the GSA sensor systems is running correctly.